 LA PLAINE-STADE DE FRANCE

-New station in Ile-de-France serving Stade de France - Site surface: 15 200 m²
+A new station in Ile-de-France serving Stade de France

 - Client: SNCF